golang/sublime-build/docs/configuration.md

 project settings.
 Instead, any settings in a more specific location will override those in a less specific location.

-### Using Command Flags to Specify Build and Install Targets
+### Using Command Flags to Specify Build, Run and Install Targets

 The default behavior of the build commands is to execute the `go` tool in the directory containing the file currently being edited.
 This behavior is